devustine/COS101/fullnotes/03_computer-hardward-components.md

 Devices like printers, speakers, and monitors are called output devices because they allow information to flow out of a computer system.

 ### Types of Output Devices
-- **Speakers**: When you connect audio to your computer, that sound is reflected through your speaker
+- **Speakers**: When you connect audio to your computer, that sound is reflected through your speaker.
-- **Printers**: You would send documents to your printer from your computer, which prints them out
+- **Printers**: You would send documents to your printer from your computer, which prints them out.
-- **Monitors**: Input from your keyboard is reflected on your monitor
+- **Monitors**: Input from your keyboard is reflected on your monitor.

 ## Read-Only Memory (ROM)